 - Some non-residents will try to buy lower-cost resident permits, even though they are not qualified to do so.

-- Collects native seeds, plants or roots on Conservation Department lands.
+- Collects native seeds, plants, or roots on MDC lands.

 Help build our reward fund

 Reward money for both Operation Game Thief and Operation Forest Arson comes from a fund administered by a nine-member board.
-Tax-deductible donations to that fund can be sent to the Conservation Federation of Missouri at this address:
+Tax-deductible donations to that fund can be sent to:

 Operation Game Thief/ Forest Arson Reward Fund